 Color, size, font, and alignment can be specified for text and maintained upon expansion.
-Good for email signatures and graphics, this format can include hyperlinks.
+Good for email signatures and graphics, this format can also include hyperlinks.
 You can set your formatted text to “Match” and it will adapt to the font styles you expand the Snippet next to.

 - AppleScript (advanced)